anathn/convid-tn-collector/README.md

 ## This was quick and dirty - just to capture some stats.
 I know it is brittle and hardcoded but it works (right now).
 Why not switch to using a proper html processor?
 Because we are under lockdown and this is more fun.
-Fun like trying wo win a StarCraft ][ by only using marines.
+Fun like trying to win a StarCraft ][ by only using marines.

 ### To Run ###